DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

     <p>
         One of the best things about OS X is that you can drag and drop items to move or copy them to different apps.
-Users expect this behavior, so you’d be wise to add it to anything you decide to put out there.
+Users expect this behavior, so you'd be wise to add it to anything you decide to put out there.
     </p>
     <p>
-        With SlidesPro, you’ll use drag-and-drop to implement the following capabilities:
+        With SlidesPro, you'll use drag-and-drop to implement the following capabilities:
     </p>
     <ul>
         <li>